 According to the Digital Public Library of America's exhibit on Japanese internment, "religious organizations advocated for fairer treatment of Japanese Americans, while working to Americanize them through religious indoctrination."

-Though Christian churches in the camp provided social services and organized recreation, the camps also saw a resurgence in Buddhist practices, as Japanese-Americans pushed back against Americanization.
+Though Christian churches in the camps provided social services and organized recreation, the camps also saw a resurgence in Buddhist practices, as some Japanese Americans pushed back against Americanization.
 Ansel Adams/Library of Congress

 37 of 45

 Internment disrupted the traditional Japanese family structure, too.
-Only Nisei, the younger generation of Japanese-Americans born in the United States, were given paying jobs and positions of authority in the camps.
+Only Nisei, the younger generation of Japanese Americans born in the United States, were regularly given paying jobs and positions of authority in the camps.

-Their elders, who had worked for years to build stable lives for their families in America, no longer enjoyed the positions of respect and leadership they would have in their own homes.
+Their elders, who had worked for years to build stable lives for their families in America, no longer enjoyed the positions of respect and leadership that they had in their own homes.
 Ansel Adams/Library of Congress

 38 of 45